-At a pan-service level, we will use our Careers Intelligence Unit (CIU) and monthly Brexit Monitor to capture participant/employer research and LMI/economic data sets across SCR.

-At a participant-level, Learning Mentors (LMs) will use motivational interviewing and key tools (Asset Framework; BKSK; Do-It Profiler for LDD) to identify/report cohort trends.
+At a pan-service level, we will capitalise on our GM knowledge (eg via our Careers Intelligence Unit (CIU) & employer Brexit Monitor) to capture/share LMI/economic data.
+Integrating this with delivery MI from initial assessment tools (Asset Framework; BKSB; Do-It Profiler for LDD) and progressions to identify trends/characteristics.